 Master of Science in Skin Biology and Dermatological Sciences

-The Department of Dermatology and Cutaneous Surgery is launching the first Masters of Science in Skin Biology and Dermatological Science (MS-SBDS) program in the United States.
+The Department of Dermatology and Cutaneous Surgery offers a unique Masters of Science in Skin Biology and Dermatological Science (MS-SBDS) program.
 The program prepares students for careers and leadership in skin science and industry.
 The curriculum covers basic science and laboratory techniques, as well as management skills, grant & regulatory issues, enterprise issues, and clinical problems.

 The Master of Science in Skin Biology and Dermatological Sciences program (MS in SBDS) is unique in its depth and breadth because it covers basic science research and laboratory techniques.
 In addition, the degree considers a variety of additional skills to help you succeed in industry and academia, for it considers management skills, grant writing, regulatory issues, enterprise formation issues, and clinical problems.